revmischa/bmemcached-go/README.md

 if no writers hold the mutex.
 * Only point of contention in the main routine is the `accept()` loop.
 When a new client connects a goroutine is set up to handle all further communication with that client and the main routine can continue accepting clients.
+Normally you can specify a backlog argument to `listen()` but no such setting seems available in the Go implementation.
+If a flood of connections happens all at once some clients may not get accepted (and will probably retry).
 * Timeouts for reading/writing on client sockets are _disabled_.
 This means that connections could pile up and starve the system of file descriptors.
 I believe this is preferable to disconnecting from long-running clients.